-The use of possums with gene drives to control wild possum populations would require very large numbers of altered animals to be bred and released (1-10% of the wild population).
-Taking an average density of around one possum per hectare [90, 91], it would require a quarter of a million altered possums to be distributed throughout the country for a 1% release.
-This would involve successfully putting one altered possum into every 100 ha, including rugged back country.
+The use of possums with gene drives to control wild possum populations would require very large numbers of altered animals to be bred and released.
+Depending on the modelling of the numbers of animals needed for the spread of the gene drive. taking an average density of around one possum per hectare [92, 93], it would require a quarter of a million altered possums to be distributed throughout the country for 1% of the population to be altered.
+This would involve successfully putting one altered possum into every 100 hectares, including rugged back country.